secure-compilation/secure-compilation.github.io/index.markdown

 - formal verification, especially in a proof assistant like Coq (or [F\*]);

+For some potential topics, please [have a look here](http://prosecco.gforge.inria.fr/personal/hritcu/students/topics/2016/secomp-mpri.pdf).

 ## PhD Student Positions {#phd}

 We are seeking exceptional PhD candidates with a strong theoretical